 California Proposition 65 regulates chemicals and heavy metals in consumer products sold in the state of California.
-In this guide, we list some products covered by CA Prop 65, including clothing textiles, accessories, watches and more.
+More specifically, California Proposition 65 applies to consumer products, such as apparel and textiles, jewelry, accessories, and home products.

 What is California Proposition 65?

 California’s Proposition 65 is known officially as the Safe Drinking Water and Toxic Enforcement Act of 1986 and is administered by the Office of Environmental Health Hazard Assessment (OEHHA).

 The proposition requires businesses selling in California to either:

 a.
 Ensure that their products do not contain substances in an amount greater than the limit set up by the proposition

 b.
 Provide the state’s residents with product warning labels that explain how they could be exposed to chemicals that could cause birth defects, cancer, or other types of reproductive harm, by using the products